 BIPAR's responses to ESAs' consultations in 2016 and in 2017

-During 2016 and 2017, BIPAR answered many ESAs' consultations on various issues (see articles on IDD, MiFID, PRIIPs, Big Data, Pension, new prudential regime for investment firms, and on mortgage).
+During 2017 and 2018, BIPAR answered many ESAs' consultations on various issues (see below and see articles on IDD, MiFID, PRIIPs).

 EIOPA is mandated by its empowering Regulation to collect, analyse and report on consumer trends.
 For this purpose, EIOPA publishes, on an annual basis, a Consumer Trends Report.
 The Report describes the trends that are taking place in the European insurance and pensions markets, as well as possible consumer protection issues that could arise from such trends.

-General review of the ESAs in 2017 - EC Consultation
+General review of the ESAs in 2017 - EC proposal